Skip to main content

 By Mario Levrero

-Brooklyn, NY : Elsewhere Editions, 2021.
+Brooklyn, NY: Elsewhere Editions, 2021.
 Picture Book.

 A fantastic bedtime (or anytime) picture book, the illustrations will delight readers and the sleepy stories will keep any child engrossed in the possibilities of what comes next.
 Young Nicolas wants a bedtime story, but the grownup in his life is tired.
 Really tired!
-Nicolas confesses that he doesn't care if the story he is told a sleepy story.
+Nicolas confesses that he doesn't care if the story he is told is a sleepy story.
 So his grownup yawns his way through a very descriptive story.
 Of course, like most children, Nicolas would like to hear more than one story!
 There are several full page spreads of enchanting illustrations that would help any little one trying to get settled in for a good night of sleep.
 I enjoyed this book tremendously.

 By Eleonore Douspis

-Toronto : Groundwood Books, House of Anansi Press, 2021.
+Toronto: Groundwood Books, House of Anansi Press, 2021.
 Picture Book.

 The family in this book is experiencing a very weird phenomenon.
 It is raining in their house!
 It's not raining outside.
 And the family cannot figure out why on earth it is raining inside!
 It's so unusual, that the children don't know how to process what is happening.
 This book also has beautiful artwork that pairs so well with the feelings being expressed in the writing.
 I loved seeing the journey the family went on in a few short pages, and it gave me lots to think about.
 I think picture books that inspire deep thinking and facilitate discussions are always beautiful.